arielldev/SantaMacro/README.md

 ## 🎯 What is Santa Macro?

 Santa Macro is a **fully open-source** automation tool designed for Grand Piece Online Santa event.
-Unlike sketchy closed-source macros that get flagged as viruses, SantaMacro is:
+Unlike sketchy closed-source macros that get flagged as viruses, SantaMacro is :

 - ✅ **Fully open source** - Verify every line of code yourself
 - ✅ **No viruses** - Clean, transparent, and safe